-les < is locally enhanced sampling active? >
+• les < is locally enhanced sampling active? >

-Acceptable Values: on or off

-Default Value: off

 Description: Specifies whether or not LES is active.

 lesFactor < number of LES images to use >

 Acceptable Values: positive integer equal to the number of images present

 Description: This should be equal to the factor used in multiply when creating the structure.
 The interaction potentials for images is divided by lesFactor.

-lesReduceTemp < reduce enhanced atom temperature? > Acceptable Values: on or off Default Value: off
+• lesReduceTemp < reduce enhanced atom temperature? >

 Description: Enhanced atoms experience interaction potentials divided by lesFactor.
 This allows them to enter regions that would not normally be thermally accessible.
 If this is not desired, then the temperature of these atoms may be reduced to correspond with the reduced potential.
-This option affects velocity initialization, reinitialization, reassignment, and the target temperature for langevin dynamics.
+This option affects velocity initialization, reinititialization, reassignment, and the target temperature for langevin dynamics.
 Langevin dynamics is recommended with this option, since in a constant energy simulation energy will flow into the enhanced degrees of freedom until they reach thermal equilibrium with the rest of the system.
 The reduced temperature atoms will have reduced velocities as well, unless lesReduceMass is also enabled.

-lesReduceMass < reduce enhanced atom mass? >
+• lesReduceMass < reduce enhanced atom mass? >

-Acceptable Values: on or off

-Default Value: off

 Description: Used with lesReduceTemp to restore velocity distribution to enhanced atoms.

-If used alone, enhanced atoms would move faster than normal atoms, and hence a smaller
+If used alone, enhanced atoms would move faster than normal atoms, and hence a smaller timestep would be required.